Infant Feeding

 • School nursing team

-These e-learning tools have been developed by University of Bath to support practitioners working with families around child healthy weight, and how to introduce their ‘Talking to your child about weight’ resource.
+These e-learning tools have been developed by University of Bath to support practitioners working with families around child healthy weight, and how to utilise the ‘Talking to your child about weight’ resource.

 E-learning available via: Home - Using the resource ‘Talking to your child about weight’ (bath.ac.uk)

-This training takes about 30 minutes to complete.
+This training takes approximately 30 minutes to complete.

 This training is suitable for the following professional group(s):